clacassa/Game-of-Life/README.md

 ## Building the application

 GoL Lab uses gtkmm-3.0.
 Unfortunately, this library is huge and not easy to distribute.
-Until I figure how to properly do it, you will need to install it on your system:
+Until I figure how to properly do it, you will need to install it on your system :

 #### MacOS